 Karst

-Through advocacy and educational events, as well as forays into literature, theater, and art, Crawford Stewardship raises the level of knowledge and understanding of karst hydrogeology, improves the publicly available data, and uses this data to inform public decision-making processes from the hyper-local to the state level.
+Through educational events, instigating public and community science projects, as well as forays into literature, theater, and art, CSP raises the level of knowledge and understanding around karst geology, improves the publicly available data, and pushes the data to inform public decision-making processes from the hyper-local to state level.

 Our work: